vanetix/grunt-includes/Readme.md

 ```

 ## Release History
+- 0.5.0 - Given a full include path, filenamePrefix and filenameSuffix will now be ignored.
 - 0.4.0 - Release templating ability.
 Thanks [nathankot](https://github.com/nathankot)!
 - 0.3.7 - Various bug fixes and updates.
 - 0.3.6 - Update replacement so only the include statement is replace.
 Thanks [SAPikachu](https://github.com/SAPikachu)!